 Case study: Fitting a penalized one-dimensional spline as random effect in coxme

-A colleague recently asked me how to fit a spline with a point constraint in a Cox proportional hazards (PH) model.
-After realizing that his response was interval censored I found that mgcv::cox.ph couldn't be used, as the right censoring is specified as a 0-weight in the syntax (event as 1).
-I quickly looked into other ways to estimate a penalized spline from the mgcv framework, and since a penalized spline can be rewritten as a random effect I needed to find another package that could estimate mixed Cox PH models, with a Surv object describing the response (which allows for interval censoring).
+A colleague recently asked me how to fit a spline with a point constraint in a Cox proportional hazards (PH) model for left-truncated data (i.e., with delayed entry).
+I found that mgcv::cox.ph cannot be used for this, as it requires the response to be specified as a time variable and a 0/1 event/weight variable (for right censoring), rather than a multi-column Surv object that describes interval censoring.
+I quickly looked into other ways to estimate a penalized spline from the mgcv framework, and since a penalized spline can be rewritten as a random effect I needed to find another package that could estimate mixed Cox PH models, with a Surv object describing the response (which allows for left-truncation).
 One package fulfilling those criteria is coxme, which also support a ridge regression shrinkage for variables, which we will see is especially well suited for estimating penalized splines in a random effect setting.
+This case study will show how to replicate a standard right-censored mgcv::cox.ph model using coxme.
+The same coxme code can then be applied to interval-censored data by simply changing the Surv object.

 Read More